When the student is ready, the teacher will appear

 With a goal to deepen her own practice, she enrolled in Yoga-Mojo’s 200 hour Yoga Teacher Training (Cary, N.C.)
 After an amazing training under Loretta Jo, Cierra brought her training back home Pittsboro.

 It is always her goal to introduce the tools of yoga to others through breath work and challenging practices, but cultivating a safe and welcoming environment for everyone is her first priority.
 She believes there are so many mental, physical, emotional, and spiritual lessons to be gleaned from time on the mat.
 She is happy to have found a home there.

 Off the mat, Cierra loves reading, traveling, skydiving, and of course spending time with her family, significant other, friends, and new puppy.

 Jess first found yoga in gyms, looking for exercise; through a dedicated studio and home practice she realized that yoga was so much more: a pathway for easing anxiety, finding self-acceptance, and restoring mind-body balance on and off the mat.

-A former special educator and current instructional designer, Jess is a teacher at heart and completed her 200 hour yoga teacher training with Balance Through Movement so she can share what she loves about yoga with others.
+A former special educator and current instructional designer, Jess is a teacher at heart and completed her RYT-200 yoga teacher training with Balance Through Movement in 2019 so she can share what she loves about yoga with others.